+The Truth About Agave.
 Not as Healthy as You May Think By John Kohler A relatively recent trend in raw food preparation is the use of agave syrup (also called agave nectar) as a sweetener in raw recipes.
 I am often asked about my views on this sweetener.
 When I first switched to a raw food diet in 1995, agave syrup was unknown and was NOT USED IN RAW FOODS!
 I first learned about agave syrup back in 1999 or 2000 at a trade show for the health food industry, which I attend regularly to keep up with the latest in the health and nutrition field.
 I asked several questions, got some samples, and inquired on how the company processed the agave syrup.

 References: Beware of the Agave Nectar Health Food Fraud.
 Many people interested in staying healthy have switched to agave as a safer “natural” sweetener.
 They want to avoid well documented dangerous sweeteners like HFCS (high fructose corn syrup) but are unaware that agave is actually WORSE than HFCS.
 So just what is agave?
 Blue agave is an exotic plant growing in the rich volcanic soil of Mexico under a hot tropical sun, boasting a stately flower stem that blooms only once in its lifetime.
 “Agave” literally means “noble.”
 It’s generally recognized as a superstar of the herbal remedy world, claiming to offer relief for indigestion, bowel irregularity, and skin wounds.